 The Newville Borough Water and Sewer Authority Plant is located on Cove Avenue next to the Newville Borough Public Works Department.

-The new water plant was in operating service January 1996, and the new sewer plant was operating in June 2009.
+The new water plant was in operating service January 1996, and the new sewer plant has been operational since June 2009.

 The NWSA serves the residents of the Borough of Newville and portions of North Newton, West Pennsboro, and Penn Townships.
 The wastewater system has a design capacity is 600,000 gallons per day.
 It includes four pump stations, approximately 29 miles of sanitary sewer line, has laboratory services provided by CRWPCF (Borough of Carlisle) and Micro-bac Laboratories and Analytical Services, Inc. The NWSA has two emergency plans in effect, Emergency Operations Plan, and Drought Contingency and Rationing Plan.